Personal Guarantees In Texas Real Estate

 by David J. Willis J.D., LL.M.

 So long as basic elements of validity are met, there is no real defense in Texas against a clear personal guarantee, at least in the absence of actual fraud.
 Moreover, a valid guarantee is easy to write.
-Large law firms are fond of writing guaranty agreements that go on for page after page, but the truth is that just a few core sentences usually do.
+Large law firms are fond of writing guaranty agreements that go on for page after page, but the truth is that just a few core paragraphs will do.

-All of this makes it essential that a potential guarantor: (1) carefully examine the guaranty’s terms; (2) consult counsel before signing; and (3) when feasible, negotiate limitations on the guaranty’s scope, duration, and enforceability.
+Even if the decision to sign a personal guaranty is made, it is advisable for a potential guarantor to: (1) carefully examine the guaranty’s terms; (2) consult counsel before signing; and (3) when feasible, negotiate limitations on the guaranty’s scope, duration, and enforceability.

 Applicable Law